Donald Trump shares speech on Iran attack as Lionel Messi and Inter Miami awkwardly watch

 “The United States military, together with the wonderful Israeli partners, continues to totally demolish the enemy far ahead of schedule, and at levels that people have never seen before, actually.”

-He continued by describing the scope of the ongoing military campaign, including the successes so far, adding: “We're destroying more of Iran's missiles and drone capability every single hour, knocking them out like nobody thought was possible,” Trump said.
+The president continued by describing the scope of the ongoing military campaign, including the successes so far, adding: “We're destroying more of Iran's missiles and drone capability every single hour, knocking them out like nobody thought was possible.

 “As soon as they set off a missile, within four minutes, the launcher gets hit.
 They don't know what's happening.
 But we have the greatest military anywhere in the world.”

-The jarring shift from football to warfare didn’t go unnoticed by users on social media, with several commenting on video footage shared from the event online.
+The shift from soccer to warfare didn’t go unnoticed by users on social media, with several commenting on video footage shared from the event online.

-“Donald Trump talking about a USA-Iran war with Messi in the background having absolutely no clue what’s going on,” penned one user.
+One user commented: "Donald Trump talking about a USA-Iran war with Messi in the background having absolutely no clue what’s going on."

 Featured Image Credit: Yuri Gripas/Abaca/Bloomberg via Getty Images